japanj/pugs-detection/README.md

 :mag: **Key Findings**
 - Model performance improves as green space size increases.
-- The model using both Sentinel-2 imagery and PUGS binary mask from OSM outperforms the one using only Sentinel-2 imagery.
+- The model that uses both Sentinel-2 imagery and PUGS binary mask from OSM as input outperforms the one using only Sentinel-2 imagery.
-- Regional parks are easiest to detect, with both models achieving high recall.
+- Regional parks are easiest to detect and both models achieve approximately 99% of recall.
 - Small PUGS (e.g., pocket and neighbourhood parks) are more difficult to detect and have lower recall values.
 - Regional parks dominate total green space area but make up only a small fraction of the total number of PUGS.
-- In contrast, small PUGS make up the majority of PUGS by count but contribute little to total area.
+- In contrast, small PUGS has the higheest numbers in terms of PUGS count but contribute little to total area.
-- The largest performance gain from using additional data from OSM is seen in small PUGS, especially pocket parks.
+- The most significant performance gap between two models gain from using additional data from OSM is seen in small PUGS, especially pocket parks.
 - **Conclusion**: Incorporating additional data from OSM helps improve detection of small PUGS.

 | Type of PUGS | Size (ha) |